Center on Women, Gender, and Public Policy

 - Supporting women leaders and leaders of all genders who contribute to a more gender-equitable world

 - Sustaining a network of faculty, students, alumni, policymakers, and partners that grounds the Center’s work and enables high impact action

 The Center’s work recognizes that gender operates across individual, cultural, and institutional domains.
 Our work is grounded in an intersectional understanding of gender, meaning a recognition that gender is crosscut by other forms of inequality, such as race, nation, class, sexual identity, and disability.
-The Center strives to integrate both domestic and global policy perspectives in its work by developing research projects, student opportunities, faculty resources, and stakeholder relationships on local, national, and global scales.
+The Center strives to integrate both domestic and global policy perspectives in its work by developing research projects, student opportunities, faculty resources, and community partner relationships on local, national, and global scales.